-• The referee will indicate a temporary dismissal by showing a yellow card (YC) and then clearly pointing with both arms to the temporary dismissal area (usually the player's technical area)
+• The referee will indicate a temporary dismissal by showing a yellow card and then clearly pointing with both arms to the temporary dismissal area (usually the player's technical area)

-The temporary dismissal period
+Temporary dismissal period

-- The length of the temporary dismissal is the same for all offences - The length of the temporary dismissal should be between 10-15% of the total playing time (e.g. 10 minutes in a 90-minute match; 8 minutes in an 80-minute match) - The temporary dismissal period begins when play restarts after the player has left the field of play - The referee should include in the temporary dismissal period any time 'lost' for a stoppage for which 'additional time' will be allowed at the end of the half (e.g. substitution, injury etc...) - Competitions must decide who will help the referee time the dismissal period it could be the responsibility of a delegate, 4th official or neutral assistant referee; conversely it could be a team official - Once the temporary dismissal period has been completed, the player can return from the touchline with the referee's permission, which can be given while the ball is in play - The referee has the final decision as to when the player can return - A temporarily dismissed player cannot be substituted until the end of the temporary dismissal period (but not if the team has used all its permitted substitutes) - If a temporary dismissal period has not been completed at the end of the first half (or the end of the second half when extra time is to be played) the remaining part of the temporary dismissal period is served from the start of the second half (start of extra time) - A player who is still serving a temporary dismissal at the end of the match is permitted to take part in kicks from the penalty mark (penalties)
+- The length of the temporary dismissal is the same for all offences - The length of the temporary dismissal should be 10-15% of the total playing time (e.g. 10 minutes in a 90-minute match; 8 minutes in an 80-minute match) - The temporary dismissal period begins when play restarts after the player has left the field of play - The referee should include in the temporary dismissal period any time 'lost' for a stoppage for which 'additional time' will be allowed at the end of the half (e.g. substitution, injury, goal celebration, etc.) - Competitions must decide who will help the referee time the dismissal period it could be the responsibility of a delegate, fourth official or neutral assistant referee; conversely it could be a team official - Once the temporary dismissal period has been completed, the player can return from the touchline with the referee's permission, when the ball is next out of play - The referee has the final decision as to when the player can return - A temporarily dismissed player can only be substituted after the temporary dismissal period has ended (and only if the team has not used all its permitted substitutes and/or substitution opportunities, if applicable) - If a temporary dismissal period has not been completed at the end of the first half, the remaining period is served from the start of the second half; this also applies in extra time - If a temporary dismissal period has not been completed at the end of the second half when extra time is to be played, the remaining period is served from the start of extra time

+• A player who is still serving a temporary dismissal at the end of the match is permitted to take part in penalties (penalty shoot-out) as temporary dismissals are not used during penalties (penalty shoot-out)